uQr/cordova-docs/tips-and-workarounds/ios/osx-set-execute/README.md

 1. Don't check in or copy the contents of the "platforms" folders.
 This is by far the path of least resistance.

-2. If you absolutely must check in the contents of the platforms folder from Windows, you can craft a shell script to set the execute bits on these files and include it as a part of your build process.
+2. If you absolutely must check in the contents of the platforms folder from Windows, you can craft a simple script to set the execute bits on these files and include it as a part of your build process.
 	1. Download the hook-execute-bit-fix.js file and drop it in a "hooks" folder in your project root.

 	2. Update config.xml with the following (using Right-Click > View Code):